typhonjs-node-jspm/typhonjs-config-jspm-parse/README.md

 child package (childPackageMap) dependencies.
 An optional `packageFilter` parameter which is an array of strings will limit the resolver to specifically those top level packages.
-Additional methods: `getDirectDependency`, `getDirectDependencyMap` & `getUniqueDependencyList` provide functionality to respectively return a specific direct child dependency, the direct child dependency map, or an array of all child dependencies.
+Additional methods: `getDirectDependency`, `getDirectDependencyMap` & `getUniqueDependencyList` provide functionality to respectively return a specific direct child dependency, the direct child dependency map, or an array of all unique child dependencies.

 - [getRootPath](https://github.com/typhonjs/typhonjs-config-jspm-parse/blob/master/src/parser.js#L203) - Returns the root execution path.